 - 3.0 There shall be three tenure track counselor ranks, SSP-AR I, SSP-AR II, and SSP-AR III.
 Standards for promotion shall be higher at each higher rank.
 Counseling faculty being considered for promotion shall not serve on promotion or tenure committees.
 For promotion considerations, committee members shall have a higher rank or classification than those being considered. - 4.0 Candidates will submit a Personnel Data Summary (PDS) with no more than five examples of important achievements in each of these three areas (counseling or programming effectiveness, professional growth, and service to the university and community).
-Candidates will also submit a current curriculum vitae. - 5.0 The entire professional record of the candidate shall be considered. - 6.0 The counseling faculty shall adhere as closely as possible to the format for reappointment, tenure, and promotion materials that shall be distributed before the beginning of the academic year by the Associate Vice President for Faculty Advancement and Student Success or to the Committee on Faculty Affairs. - 7.0 The supporting documentation considered by the Counseling Faculty peer review committee shall include (a) available student evaluations, if applicable (b) one copy of all tangible evidence of professional growth specified in the PDS, and (c) previous letters of review by committees and administrators. - 8.0 At the conclusion of the reappointment, tenure, and promotion process, the supporting materials shall be returned to the candidate.
+Candidates will also submit a current curriculum vitae.
+In each narrative, as appropriate, candidates shall discuss how they further the goals of their unit of providing equitable service to all students and creating an inclusive community of scholars. - 5.0 The entire professional record of the candidate shall be considered. - 6.0 The counseling faculty shall adhere as closely as possible to the format for reappointment, tenure, and promotion materials that shall be distributed before the beginning of the academic year by the Associate Vice President for Faculty Advancement and Student Success or to the Committee on Faculty Affairs. - 7.0 The supporting documentation considered by the Counseling Faculty peer review committee shall include (a) available student evaluations, if applicable (b) one copy of all tangible evidence of professional growth specified in the PDS, and (c) previous letters of review by committees and administrators. - 8.0 At the conclusion of the reappointment, tenure, and promotion process, the supporting materials shall be returned to the candidate.
 A copy of the PDS shall be placed in the official personnel file.